So you’re learning Spanish? Excellent choice! It’s one of the most useful languages in the world.

 Then it’s time to change that!

-As you’ll see throughout the 10 tips, it’s based on a system that’s quite different from what most teachers, apps and textbooks tell you to do….
+As you’ll see throughout all 10 tips, it’s based on a system that’s quite different from what most teachers, apps and textbooks tell you to do….
 But it’s also much more fun and much less overwhelming 😉 Let’s take a look!

 Tip 1: Learning Spanish vocabulary so that you can instantly use it in sentences (without worrying about grammar)!